-The Goalbet sportsbook landing page features a series of graphics indicating the various sports available on the site, and there is a sliding banner at the top of the page giving information about offers, concessions and services.
+The Goalbet bookmaker landing page features a series of graphics indicating the various sports available on the site, and there is a sliding banner at the top of the page giving information about offers, concessions and services.

-When customers click on the ‘sports’ link, they are directed through to the sportsbook, which is neatly designed.
+When customers click on the ‘sports’ link, they are directed through to the bookie, which is neatly designed.
 A simple black, white and yellow theme is incorporated, with the increasingly popular online bookmaker layout utilised.
 The left hand side of the page has a list of all the available sports, whilst in the middle there are links and graphics back to the casino and games section and a list of upcoming events/games for a variety of different sports.
 The right hand side of the page plays host to a series of live events, providing the teams, score and time elapsed.
 Customers can access these matches immediately and place a bet in running.
 The bet slip appears above the live events and all in all the page is laid out in a clear and easy to navigate manner.

 Areas for improvement?
-It would be beneficial for Goalbet sportsbook to have provided a search bar so that customers can find their specific bet faster, and a statistics section so that users can make informed decisions is always a nice touch.
+It would be beneficial for Goalbet bookmaker to have provided a search bar so that customers can find their specific bet faster, and a statistics section so that users can make informed decisions is always a nice touch.

-Goalbet do have a mobile friendly website which enables users to access the sportsbook and live betting while on the move.
+Goalbet do have a mobile friendly website which enables users to access the bookie and live betting while on the move.
 The only negative is that it is difficult to find the language button to change to English and therefore unless customers are fluent in Greek, they could have a hard time finding their way around.

 There are sixteen different sports listed on the website, which would have to be considered towards the lower end of the spectrum.
 It appears that the sports are listed in popularity order, with football, basketball and handball being the top three events.
 One noticeable absentee from the disciplines covered is American football – a staple sport for 90% of online firms out there.
 This sport is getting increased coverage worldwide and is becoming more popular as a betting sport for Europeans, so it is a strange move not to cover any of the matches.